 To maximize your caregiving tax deductions, find out about 7 essential tips.

-Note: Keep in mind, it’s always recommended to consult a tax professional about your specific situation.
+Note: You should always consult a tax professional about your specific situation.

 1. Save all caregiving-related receipts